delfick/photons/docs/start/animations/index.rst

 work across multiple sets of the tiles as if they were all connected to each other, as opposed to firmware effects that are only per set of tiles.

+.. note:: For it to appear like the tiles are one, they need to be
+    :ref:`arranged <app_tile_arranger>` to know where they are in relation to each other.

 Photons come with a selection of built in animations and has a public interface for defining your own.